leonard67/AFDEN-Python-Workshop/README.md

 ## 1. Introduction to Python Fundamentals in Research
 In this first module, we will quickly go through the Python Basics, from data types to control flows.
 This module is designed with beginners in mind.
 You will be introduced to the essential building blocks of Python, moving step by step from basic concepts to more practical applications.
 Along the way, you will practice coding through short examples and exercises.
 I will also share the functions that I frequently uesed in my own research such as list conprehension and lambda functions.
 By the end, you’ll put everything together in a fun project: building a simple chat bot.

-**Rrerequisite reading**
+### Rrerequisite reading

-You can go through the [1-Intro to Python.ipynb](https://github.com/leonard67/AFDEN-Python-Workshop/blob/main/1-Intro%20to%20Python.ipynb) file before class.
+You can go through the [1-1-Intro to Python.ipynb](https://github.com/leonard67/AFDEN-Python-Workshop/blob/main/1-1-Intro%20to%20Python.ipynb) file before class.

-**Learning Outcomes**
+### Learning Outcomes

 By completing this module, you will be able to: